zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 has two giant ads, has poor usability, and the availability of the API isn't apparent right away (the link to it is in the footer).
-While those aren't direct indicators of what the service is like, there's some correlation.
+While those aren't direct indicators of the quality of the service, there tends to be at least some correlation.

 When we get to the [API service level options](https://www.wunderground.com/weather/api/d/pricing.html), we see the free version has rather low limits: 10 requests per minute up to a maximum